t-prinz/HelloServlet/README-Jenkins-OpenShift-Example.md

 ## Configure an OpenShift Cluster in Jenkins

+* Navigate to Manage Jenkins -> Configure System and find the OpenShift Plug-in section
 * Click on "Add OpenShift Cluster"
 * Provide a name and the REST API URL
 * Add a new credential.
 For the "Kind" parameter, select "OpenShift Token for OpenShift Client Plugin."